giuthas/satkit/docs/DatabaseClasses.markdown

 # Database Classes

-At time of writing (before release of 1.0) Dataset, Participant, and Session are only tentative.
+At time of writing (before release of 1.0) Dataset and Participant are only tentative.
 The rest will be part of either 1.0 or 1.1.

 ```mermaid
 classDiagram